 Internet of things, data privacy and cybersecurity

-Internet of things (IoT) technology is essentially the communication of data between one device or platform to another over the internet or other communications networks.
-IoT now resides in our vehicles, our watches, traffic monitoring and location tracking, home tech assistants and wearable health trackers among other ‘things’.
+Internet of things (IoT) technology is essentially the communication of data between one device or platform and another over the internet or other communications networks.
+IoT now resides in our vehicles, our watches, traffic monitoring and location tracking, home technology assistants and wearable health trackers among other ‘things’.

-For instance, in the security sector, security is monitored by internet video technology.
-Indeed, concerning home security, motion-sensor activators can securely trigger the activation of a monitoring system to record movement; a fact which, when considered against the risk that home webcams can be easily hacked and monitored by unauthorised third parties, gives rise to a number of security, consumer-right, manufacturer obligation, data privacy and cybersecurity issues on a massive scale.
+For instance, security is monitored by internet video technology.
+Even in our homes, motion-sensor activators can securely trigger the activation of a monitoring system to record movement; a fact that, when considered against the risk that home webcams can be easily hacked and monitored by unauthorised third parties, gives rise to a number of security, consumer rights, manufacturer obligation, data privacy and cybersecurity issues on a massive scale.

 Indisputably, IoT technology requires the processing of significant amounts of personal data.
-One major issue that has arisen with the use of IoT in the UAE relates to data residency requirements of certain data sets such as personal data, particularly since service providers may require to transfer data outside of the country for troubleshooting, or indeed when customers access services outside of the country.
+One major issue that has arisen with its use in the United Arab Emirates relates to data residency requirements of certain data sets such as personal data, particularly since service providers may require to transfer data outside the country for troubleshooting, or when customers access services outside the country.

-It is sometimes also the case that greater protection and security of data exists where service providers are able to host customer data in various locations, thereby limiting any exposure in the event of breach, or being able to transfer data outside of the state in the event of a natural disaster impacting local data centres.
-While data privacy, protection and cybersecurity are different things, they are considerations equally brought to the forefront under IoT.
+It is sometimes also the case that greater protection and security of data exists where service providers are able to host customer data in various locations, thereby limiting any exposure in the event of breach, or being able to transfer data outside the state in the event of a natural disaster affecting local data centres.
+Although data privacy, protection and cybersecurity are different things, they are considerations equally brought to the forefront under IoT.

 AI is also used in the field of medicine, such as the digitisation of medical records or even for diagnosis.
 Deep learning is also an element of machine learning that uses high volumes of unstructured data fed into the AI model for analysis and results.
 This technology can also be used at a large-scale country level to determine facts about populations never known before.

-With this spread of IoT and AI, a number of issues arise that would – arguably – be best resolved by arbitration, particularly for what it offers as benefits compared with traditional litigation (as will be discussed in this chapter).
+With this spread of IoT and AI, a number of issues arise that would – arguably – be best resolved by arbitration, particularly for what it offers as benefits compared with traditional litigation (as discussed below).
 Considering that existing regulations are not drafted in a manner that accounts for technically specific intricacies that must be dealt with at length in legal disputes, the court system may not be best equipped to deal with issues such as AI in autonomous vehicles.

-In the case of any multi-party interdependent technology dispute, there may be many different parties involved and accordingly determining a clear separation of proportional liability would be a difficult task and one which would likely turn on the input of a number of differently disciplined and sophisticated expertise, best managed in a flexible and confidential dispute resolution process, such as arbitration.
+In the case of any multi-party interdependent technology dispute, there may be many different parties involved and, accordingly, determining a clear separation of proportional liability would be a difficult task and one that would likely turn on the input of a number of differently disciplined and sophisticated expertise, best managed in a flexible and confidential dispute resolution process, such as arbitration.

 One of the most obvious grounds for disputes in emerging technologies tends to centre around data privacy, particularly since this is an area that is developing so rapidly.
-While it is the case that certain rights to privacy might be compromised in return for benefiting from emerging technologies that can make daily activities easier, there is still a general expectation that the personal data that is collected is sufficiently safeguarded and not subject to misuse.
+Although certain rights to privacy might be compromised in return for benefiting from emerging technologies that can make daily activities easier, there is still a general expectation that the personal data that is collected is sufficiently safeguarded and not subject to misuse.
 The level of protection afforded to personal data will vary depending on the type of data held.

-On a corporate scale, biometric security is becoming less a feature solely in fields that require additional security, but more a commonplace precaution, such as the scanning of fingerprints.
-With this enters issues of consent and the lawfulness of such consent.
-For example, under best-practice regulations, if a real alternative to the collection of biometric data is not offered (for example, an OTP), consent will not be considered freely given, and thereby illegal.
-While this may not be the case under some regional data protection regulations, it does highlight a number of complex issues that overlap between employee data privacy rights and corporate cybersecurity and confidentiality interests, where such overlap, if turned contentious, could benefit from arbitration.
+On a corporate scale, biometric security is becoming less of a a feature solely in fields that require additional security and more of a commonplace precaution, such as the scanning of fingerprints.
+With this enter issues of consent and the lawfulness of such consent.
+For example, under best-practice regulations, if a real alternative to the collection of biometric data is not offered (for example, an one-time password), consent will not be considered freely given, and thereby illegal.
+Although this may not be the case under some regional data protection regulations, it does highlight a number of complex issues that overlap between employee data privacy rights and corporate cybersecurity and confidentiality interests, where such overlap, if turned contentious, could benefit from arbitration.